 According to a story published Timeline, by Ahmed Kabil; “The article in LIFE and subsequent attention also led to Sabina’s ruin, as Westerners came to her by the hundreds.
 The publicity was disastrous for the Mazatec community, who blamed Sabina for bringing misfortune to the village and defiling the velada ritual.
 Sabina’s house was burned down, and federales frequently raided her home.
 He was accused of selling drugs to foreigners.
 Hippies rented cabins in neighboring villages and on some bad trips and went raving naked through town.”

 “I realized the young people with long hair didn’t need me to eat the little things.
 Kids ate them anywhere and anytime, and they didn’t respect our customs.”

 The war on drugs

 It was inevitable that the misuse of a sacred tradition would result in a widespread ban.
-After 1970, as the US led a ‘war on drugs’, LSD, psilocybin and mescaline were designated ‘Schedule 1’ substances in the UN Conventions on Drugs.
-This meant they could not be prescribed by medical doctors outside of an authorised research study.
+After 1970, as the US led a ‘war on drugs’, LSD, psilocybin, and mescaline were designated ‘Schedule 1’ substances in the UN Conventions on Drugs.
+This meant they could not be prescribed by medical doctors outside of an authorized research study.

 Mexican authorities also banned the use of psilocybin mushrooms.